 I initiated a brand audit back in June.
-One of the most important things to remember about your brand is that you don’t own it – your community and market does.
+One of the most important things to remember about your brand is that you don’t own it – your community and your market do.
 At most, you can set the foundation and influence it, but once your body of work gets big enough to start getting carried by other people, you can’t control the way it gets carried.

 I could just plow on here, but you might wonder why I decided to initiate the brand audit.
 Aside from the fact that we’d never done one, the more pressing reason was that the tension between what different parts of our tribe were saying about our brand reached a tipping point for me.
-Our referrers and champions were ever more willing to refer and champion for us but were getting more and more unclear about what to say.
+Our referrers and champions were ever more willing to refer and champion for us, but were getting more and more unclear about what to say.
 Additionally, I did a yearly SWOT analysis of our business and decided to take our core weaknesses – the lack of consistent marketing and a unified brand – more seriously.

 So, after we did our own self-evaluation, I compiled a list of the friends and co-mentors who knew me best, fellow thought leaders whose sharing of my work was a good indicator of its quality, and our best clients, customers, and referrers.
 Ashley then interviewed them so I wouldn’t get in the way of whatever they needed to say.
 A month or so later, we had interviewed nearly 40 people and were seeing saturation.

-And this is the point in which I need to, again, express my gratitude for everyone who shared their time with us.
+And this is the point at which I need to, again, express my gratitude for everyone who shared their time with us.
 You know who you are and how to reach me if you need anything.

 Being Pulled in Two Directions

-The information obtained from these interviews were simultaneously powerful and challenging.
+The information obtained from these interviews was simultaneously powerful and challenging.
 Powerful because it’s easy to be in a bubble with your own work and forget that it’s affecting people; challenging because my loving village had the courage and compassion to call it as they saw it, warts and all.

 The single most challenging piece from a “what do we do with that?!” standpoint was that our colleagues and co-mentors wanted completely different things from us than our best customers, clients, and referrers.
 This wasn’t surprising to me because it was the source of the tension I was feeling anyway and it’s not that uncommon for this to happen with brand audits.

 It was what they were wanting us to drop that caused the rub.
-The former group either wanted us to drop or didn’t care about our work on productivity and planning and the latter group wanted more information, resources, and tools for productivity and planning.
-The former group wanted me to share more about strategy, leadership and team-building, systems- and process-thinking, and, of all things, philosophy; the latter group who had experienced my discussions of those topics wanted to hear more but seemed to be more emphatic about resources for productivity and planning.
+The former group either wanted us to drop or didn’t care about our work on productivity and planning, and the latter group wanted more information, resources, and tools for productivity and planning.
+The former group wanted me to share more about strategy, leadership and team-building, systems- and process-thinking, and, of all things, philosophy; the latter group, who had experienced my discussions of those topics, wanted to hear more but seemed to be more emphatic about resources for productivity and planning.

 “Success is neither magical nor mysterious.
 Success is the natural consequence of consistently applying the basic fundamentals.” – Jim Rohn (Click to share this via Twitter- thank you!)

 These conflicting preferences actually reveal the relationships between the different topics we discuss.
-Strategy, systems- and process-thinking, leadership and team-building, and philosophy often need to rest on a bedrock of productivity, planning, experience, and, importantly, either sufficient time and resources that allowed some space to think or the willpower to do it.
+Strategy, systems- and process-thinking, leadership and team-building, and philosophy often need to rest on a bedrock of productivity, planning, experience, and, importantly, either sufficient time and resources that allow some space to think or the willpower to do it.
 For ease of discussion, then, let’s call the former set of topics “advanced” topics and the latter “foundational.”
 The advanced topics are by their nature contemplative, and contemplative activity succumbs to the same fate as meditation in our common age of busyness: people theoretically appreciate its virtue yet rarely set the priority to do it.
 (Ask Susan Piver.)

 Fly Over or Dig In?

-Like you, I’m bound to the same 24 hours every day, and, thus, have to prioritize what and when I create.
+Like you, I’m bound to the same 24 hours every day, and thus have to prioritize what and when I create.
 What the brand audit revealed to me is that, from a content perspective, I had a choice to make: push forward with the foundational topics OR go with the advanced topics.
-You know me well enough to know that I can’t help but go with the third AND option and do both, but the former is receiving my attention right now.
+You know me well enough to know that I can’t help but go with the third, AND option and do both, but the former is receiving my attention right now.